 Welcome to the Data Grind

-In a world that thinks of data in terms of Excel spreadsheets and Tableau-style dashboards, it’s difficult to convey how difficult is to work with actual big data – high-volume, high-velocity data streams generating billions of records every single day (think IoT sensors or behavioral analytics).
+In a world that thinks of data in terms of Excel spreadsheets and Tableau-style dashboards, it’s difficult to convey how difficult it is to work with actual big data – high-volume, high-velocity data streams generating billions of records every single day (think IoT sensors or behavioral analytics).
 At this scale, things get pretty ugly.

 For example, let’s say you want to answer a question with big data.
-It doesn’t have to be as complex as autonomous driving; it can be as simple as “how are visitors engaging with my mobile app”.
+It doesn’t have to be as complex as autonomous driving; it can be as simple as “how are visitors engaging with my mobile app?”
 Sounds easy enough, right?
 All you need to do is –

-- Build a data lake – a raw data repository, where you will have to store the data according to a gazillion best practices around compression, partitioning and even naming conventions.
+- Build a data lake – a raw data repository, where you will have to store the data according to a gazillion best practices around compression, partitioning, and even naming conventions.
 Not adhering to best practices will easily cause everything to break down further down the road.

 - Write code to understand what your data looks like in terms of schema, fields, etc. That’s right – you need to write code just to understand what data you’re bringing in.